aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridcells/_index.md

 ```

 Sets the height of the specified row.

+**Remarks**

 To hide a row, sets row height to zero.

 **Parameters:**
 | Parameter | Type | Description |